graxytv/SoE-Companion-App/README.md

 # SoE Companion

-SoE Companion is a Windows companion app for Sanctuary of Exile built around drop tracking, Holy Grail progress, Fate Cards, achievements, loot filter editing, item sounds, and movable in-game overlays.
+SoE Companion is a Windows companion app for Sanctuary of Exile built around drop tracking, Holy Grail progress, Fate Cards tracking, achievements, loot filter editing, item sounds/notifications and movable in-game overlays.

-The app is designed for players who want their grail, materials, runes, cards, sounds, and achievement progress in one place while keeping the normal Diablo II gameplay window clean.
+The app is designed for players who want all their progress in one place!

 [Download the latest release](https://github.com/graxytv/SoE-Companion-App/releases/latest)